carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-11-13-Week12-CarolRamsey.md

 **What's in your way?**

 I'm feeling better about time now.
 I took a weekend and worked from 5am - midnight on Friday and Sunday, writing everything I could ahead of time.
-I wrote 3 research article critiques, 2 research article reflections and most of 4 CS blog posts.
+I wrote 5 research article critique/relections and most of 4 CS blog posts.
 This gave me some breathing room during the week.

 **What will you do next week?**

 I will finish the Refactoring book and study the code samples.
 I will also contribute as much as possible to the team project.
-One of my daughters was in the hospital this week, so my contributions were slim.
+One of my daughters was in the hospital for five days last week, so my contributions were slim.

 **Tip of the Week**